Through The Fibro Fog

 couscous stuffed butternut squash on a baking tray next to a bowl of tahini.

 Hearty vegetarian (or vegan!) dinner ideas are always a go-to in my home when we are eating a little lighter and want to get all our veggies!
 If you're the same you may like to see my quinoa stuffed zucchini boats and my baked fennel risotto.
-Both so tasty and healthy too!
+Both so tasty and fun!

 Jump to: